xuyiqing/panelview_stata/README.md

 The **`panelview`** package has three main functionalities:

-(1) it visualizes the treatment and missing-value statuses of each observation in a panel dataset;
+(1) it plots the treatment status and missing values in a panel dataset;

-(2) it plots the outcome variable (either continuous or discrete) in a time-series fashion;
+ (2) it visualizes variables of interest in a time-series fashion;

-(3) it visualizes the relationships between the outcome and treatment variable individually or in an aggregate fashion.
+(3) it depicts the bivariate relationships between a treatment variable and an outcome variable either by unit or in aggregate.

-We develop this package in the belief that it is always a good idea to understand your raw data better before conducting statistical analyses.
+These tools can help researchers better understand their panel data before conducting statistical analysis.

 ------